 Governmental activities.
-Governmental activities increased the County's net position by \$1,512.
+Governmental activities during the year increased the County's net position by \$1,454,416 for FY24.
 Key elements of this increase are as follows:

 Note to preparer - List here anything you wish to highlight with regards to governmental activities as a factor in increasing or decreasing your net position.
 The following language is an example based on Carolina County.